-When it is calculated, by changing the Gaige Building to a geothermal system, a \$8,494.00 energy savings can be realized.
+When it is calculated, by changing the Gaige Building to a geothermal system, an \$8,494.00 energy savings can be realized.
 Although the electricity consumption costs are actually higher on an annual basis, there is a drastic decrease in natural gas consumption costs, which create the annual savings.
-The Electricity costs are higher in the summer, due to the heat pump costs of operation year round, but they are lower in the summer, due to the more efficient cooling mechanism using the geothermal system.
+The electricity costs are higher in the summer, due to the heat pump costs of operation year round, but they are lower in the summer, due to the more efficient cooling mechanism from implementing the geothermal system.
 Also, we can look at the annual energy consumption and savings on a monthly basis as well.
-Below, figures 35 and 36 show the monthly energy consumption for natural gas and electricity for the original and geothermal redesign of the Gaige Building.
+Below, Figures 38 and 39 show the monthly energy consumption for natural gas and electricity for the original and geothermal redesign of the Gaige Building.